EmilStalberg/EmilStalberg/README.md

-I'm Emil Stålberg, a [Your Role/Title] passionate about playing football and games with my friends.
+I'm Emil Stålberg, a soon to be certified network techincian passionate about playing football and games with my friends.
 Welcome to my GitHub profile!

 ## About Me